 They also come with an auxiliary port for connecting devices such as a hi-fi system or amplifier.
 Headphones can also be connected.

 There are a lot of products on the market that plug into sound cards.
 For example, products that enable you to convert old vinyl records or tape to MP3.

 Modern PC's are colour coordinated to make things easier.
 Each port will have a colour that closely matches the cable that plugs into it.

 Inside of your machine, there is an audio cable that connects your CD/DVD drive to your sound card.
 This is usually the only way your machine can produce the sound from your music CD or movie DVD.

 A lot of today's computers do not have a PCI sound card plugged into the motherboard.
 Instead, the audio technology is part of the motherboard.
 This is known as an integrated sound card.
 This is also the case for laptops and tablet computers.

 The very expensive cards have other technologies built in to edit and produce professional quality sound by eliminating noise and improving sound tones.

-It is remarkable to think that before these cards existed, computers could only make a beep noise!
+It is remarkable to think that before sound cards existed, computers could only make a beep noise!

-An integrated card is more then adequate for every day home users.
+An integrated card is more than adequate for every day home users.
 However if you need more advanced features you will have to buy a card and fit it into your computer.

 I hope the sound card definition is clearer to you.
-Now, it is time for you to take a look at the How To Install A Sound Card tutorial.
+Now, it is time for you to take a look at the sound card installation tutorial.